natalieagus/50005/docs/Problem Set/09-network-security.md

 ```

 {:.note}
-Each edge means the upper node is *supposedly* **digitally signed the public key** of the lower node.
+Each edge represents a digital signature, where the upper node has signed the public key of the lower node.

 A client only trusts the **Root CA** initially and given the certificates of A, B, C, D, and E. Your task is to evaluate *which* keys are trusted and which are not.